manimtirkey2000/XLNET-Intent-Identifier/README.md

 # XLNet Intent Identifier

-This repository focuses on **intent extraction and span classification** using a stacked labeling approach on tweet data.
+This project focuses on **intent extraction and span classification** using a stacked labeling approach on tweet data.
 It specifically targets two types of intent:
 - **Call to Action (CTA)**
 - **Discrediting Entities (DE)**